-- 1 Directors' fees for non-executive directors were approved by the shareholders as a lump sum at the AGM held in 2022. - 2 Benefits-in-kind refer to benefits such as car, housing and club membership made available as appropriate. - 3 The total remuneration of the top five key management personnel for 2022 was S\$4,028,000. - 4 No stock options or share-based incentives or awards were paid to directors and key management personnel in 2022.
+- Directors' fees for non-executive directors were approved by the shareholders as a lump sum at the AGM held in 2023. - (ii) Benefits-in-kind refer to benefits such as car, housing, club membership made available as appropriate. - (iii) The total remuneration of the top five key management personnel for 2023 was \$\$3,410,000. - (iv) No stock options or share-based incentives or awards were paid to directors and key management personnel in 2023.

-Audit Committee
+Audit & Risk Committee

-Composition of the Audit Committee in 2022:
+Composition of the Audit & Risk Committee in 2023:

-Director Position Status Steven Phan ^ ~ Chairman Independent Director Mrs Lim Hwee Hua [^] ~ Member Lead Independent Director Samuel Tsien^ ~ Member Independent Director
+Director Position Status Chartered Accountant Expertise in financial management Expertise in risk management Steven Phan Chairman Independent Director ✓ ✓ ✓ Mrs Lim Hwee Hua Lead Independent Director ✓ ✓ Samuel Tsien Member Independent Director ✓ ✓